xray-imaging/2bm-docs/docs/source/user/item_006.rst

 Manual
 ~~~~~~

-To manually reconstruct a data set, use the `tomopy cli <https://github.com/tomography/tomopy-cli>`_.
+To manually reconstruct a data set, use the `tomopy cli tool <https://github.com/tomography/tomopy-cli>`_.
 ::

     [tomo@handyn,~]$ bash